shreyansjain012/shreyans.jain/README.md

 - I love working on linux terminals and Python
 - I’m currently learning ML, AI
 - I like to do competitive programming in my free time.
-- I have a descent experience in Web Development
+- I have descent experience in Web Development
 - And Many More...

 ---